adopt-liveview/adopt-liveview/priv/pages/2024/04-05-list-rendering-en_US.md

 ---

-HEEx templates define multiple ways for you to render multiple elements from a list.
-Let's study each possibility and when to use each one.
+HEEx templates have many ways for you to render multiple elements from a list.
+Let's study each possibility and when to use each one of them.

 ## Rendering lists with `for` comprehension

-Those who already have experience with elixir already know the understanding `for`.
+Those who already have experience with Elixir already know `for` list comprehensions.
 It is completely viable within HEEx.
 Create and run a file called `classic_for.exs`:

 ```elixir
 Mix.install([